spectralDNS/shenfun/docs/source/poisson3d.rst

 conditions in one direction and periodicity in the remaining two.
 The solver described runs with MPI without any further considerations required from the user.
 Spectral convergence, as shown in Figure :ref:`fig:3d:ct0`, is demonstrated.
-The demo is implemented in
-a single Python file `dirichlet_poisson3D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson3D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.
+The demo is implemented in slightly more generic terms (more boundary conditions) in `poisson3D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/poisson3D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.

 .. _fig:3d:ct0: